When I log onto CUNYfirst, why can't I register?

 A. Yes.
 In order to earn a second baccalaureate or associate degree from the College of Staten Island, students must complete 30 credits, in residence, in addition to the number of credits required for the first degree.

 Q. How many credits do I need in order to apply for graduation?

-A. In order to apply for graduation students must have completed a minimum of 34 credits to apply for associate degrees, 94 credits must be completed for baccalaureate degrees, and 15-34 credits based on the total number of credits required for the Master degree.
+A. In order to apply for graduation students must have completed a minimum of 34 credits to apply for associate degrees, 94 credits must be completed for baccalaureate degrees, and 12 credits for Master's degrees.
 Applicants who have not completed the minimum credits required to apply for graduation will be automatically declined without further review.

 Q. What grade point average (GPA) do I need in order to graduate with honors?

 For undergraduate degrees only the honor codes are as based on your cumulative final GPA and is coded as follows:

 GPA of 3.50 - 3.74 = Cum Laude